Home

 The Royal Family and the Mile Adjustment

-When London hosted the 1908 Olympics, organizers planned the marathon to start at Windsor Castle, where the British royal family lived, and finish at the Olympic stadium in White City.
+When London hosted the 1908 Olympics, organizers planned the marathon to start near Windsor Castle, where the British royal family lived, and finish at the Olympic stadium in White City.
 The original plan called for a course of about 26 miles.
-However, the royal family wanted the race to start in a specific spot in the castle gardens so the royal children could watch, and they wanted the finish line directly in front of the royal box in the stadium.
-To accommodate these requests, the course was extended by about 385 yards, bringing the total distance to exactly 26 miles and 385 yards, or 26.2188 miles in decimal form.
+According to the most popular account, the start was placed on the lawn of Windsor Castle so that the royal children could watch, and the finish was set directly in front of the royal box in the stadium.
+To accommodate the chosen start and finish points, the course was extended to a total distance of 26 miles and 385 yards.
+It is worth noting that historians still debate the exact details of this story, and some of the "royal request" version is not fully confirmed by historical records.
+What is certain is that the 1908 race was the first to use this now-famous distance.

 Why the Distance Stuck